FusionAuth/fusionauth-site/site/_posts/2022-09-01-why-device-grant-game-login.md

 ﻿---
 layout: blog-post
-title: Why consider the OAuth Device grant to let users log into your game?
+title: Is the OAuth Device grant right for your game authentication needs?
 description: How can the OAuth Device Authorization grant help your users easily autenticate into your game?
 author: Success Ologunsua
 image: blogs/device-grant-gaming/oauth-device-grant-game-users.png